Theses on censorship

 For theatre, the problem is that while you can contest moral absolutism by appealing to reason, there’s very little you can do about rhetoric which effectively closes down debate, when the argument is reduced to the discourse, current in many areas of culture since the 1980s, of “bums on seats” and “give the public what it wants”.
 When dumbing down and anti-intellectualism rule the roost.
 This kind of discourse marginalises the voices of artists who might want to take risks, to investigate or to criticise.

 Abolishing censorship doesn’t stop people being censorious, it merely makes them more ingenious, or crass, in their methods.
 The paradox is that although British theatre has moved from being one of the most heavily controlled art forms to one of the least censored, the stage is still affected by a whole variety of restrictions.
 When the law on censorship is abolished, other legislation can act as the continuation of censorship by other means.
 For example, laws which were originally meant to control morality can be used to impede theatrical work.
 In the case of Howard Brenton’s The Romans in Britain, the play’s director, Michael Bogdanov, was charged under Section 13 of the Sexual Offences Act of 1956, a law usually used to charge people having sex in a public place.
 In the case of Mark Ravenhill’s Shopping and Fucking, the law which bans part of its title is the Indecent Advertisements Act of 1981, which updated the original Indecent Advertisements Act of 1889, a Victorian law designed to stamp out the adverts that prostitutes used to put in shop windows.
 In this way, laws designed to police real-life activities are used to attack the representation of other, if similar, activities.
-(This assumes a confusion between real life and fiction would disgrace a ten-year-old.
+(This assumes a confusion between real life and fiction that would disgrace a ten-year-old.
 Or maybe it is adult plain bad faith.)

 Censorship’s best weapon today is psychological war.
 Censorious groups constantly wage a mental campaign against anything they regard as too dangerous, too immoral, or too experimental to be subsidised by the state.
 A psychological climate may be harder to document than the use of laws but it can be equally effective.
 One area where the creation of a negative psychological climate — or public mentality — can interfere with freedom of artistic expression is to libel a play, in other words, to give it a bad image.
 For example, Shakespeare’s The Merchant of Venice is widely seen as racist; John Ford’s ’Tis Pity She’s a Whore has a dodgy title; Howard Barker empties theatres.
 These psychological aspects of the creation of a negative public mood also suggest that morality is a sharply contested terrain.
 With the diffusion of the censorious impulse, concerned citizens now use a variety of threats: and authoritarian populism gradually suffocates liberalism.
 Its rhetoric is simple, indeed crude, but apparently effective.
-Instead of discussing moral choices and justifying values, the discourse has shifted to more practical grounds: the impulse to censor accepts that the battle over traditional morality is increasingly hard to win, and moves on to dispute the right of artists to get state funds for work that may offend the sensibilities.
+Instead of discussing moral choices and justifying values, the discourse has shifted to more practical grounds: the impulse to censor accepts that the battle over traditional morality is increasingly hard to win, and moves on to dispute the right of artists to get state funds for work that may offend the tax-payers’ sensibilities.

 Theatre is a live art form — that is its most distinctive characteristic.
 Does this mean that it is inherently uncensorable?
 If only.